skjaere/DebriDav/README.md

 ## How does it work?

 It is designed to be used with the *arr ecosystem.
-DebriDav emulates the qBittorrent and SabNZBD APIs, so you can add it as download clients in the arrs.
+DebriDav emulates the qBittorrent and SABnzbd APIs, so you can add it as download clients in the arrs.
 Once a magnet/nzb is sent to DebriDav it will check if it is cached in any of the available debrid providers and create file representations for the streamable files hosted at debrid providers.

 Note that DebriDav does not read the torrents added to your Real Debrid account, or your Premiumize cloud storage.
 Content you wish to be accessible through DebriDav must be added with the qBittorrent API.
+An feature to import these files to DebriDav may be added in the future.

 ## Which debrid services are supported?